The Moduli Space of Harnack Curves in Toric Surfaces

+Harnack meshes are essentially collections of Harnack curves that can be patchworked into another Harnack curve, except that we allow singularities and non transversal intersection with the axes.
+We call a subdivision $\SSS$ of $\Delta$ is \emph{full} if it uses all the points, that is $\bigcup\limits_{B_i\in\SSS} B_i = \Delta_M$.
+So we can only do true patchworking with them whenever $\SSS$ full.

 \begin{proposition} Let $\SSS$ be a full regular subdivision of $\Delta$ with lifting function $h$ and let $(C_1,\dots,C_s)\in \Hdel(\SSS)$ be a Harnack mesh.
-Then there exists polynomials $f_1,\dots,f_s$ vanishing on the curves of $C_1,\dots,C_s$ such that the polynomial $f_t$ obtained by patchworking them vanishes on a Harnack curve. \end{proposition} \begin{proof} The fact that $\SSS$ is full means that each $C_i$ is smooth and non transversal in the boundary so that they can be patchworked together.
-The construction of Mikhalkin in \cite{mikhalkin2000real} to prove existence of Harnack curves is by building them as T-curves, that is, curves obtained by patchworking lines using regular triangulations of $\Delta$ with triangles of area $\frac{1}{2}$.
-This construction works regardless of the triangulation as long as the signs of the coefficients are the appropriate ones.
-In particular we may use a triangulation $T$ that refines $\SSS$.
-Because the topological type of Harnack curves is unique for a given $\Delta$, the $(\RR^*)^2$ charts used in the patchworking for any polynomial $f$ defining a Harnack curve are homeomorphic, up to the action of $(\ZZ_2)^2$ on $X_\Delta$.
-So if the right signs are chosen for polynomials in each of the components of $\SSS$, the topological type of a curve obtained by patchworking $\{C_1,\dots,C_s\}$ along $\SSS$ will be the same as the one by patchworking lines using Mikhalkin's construction with $T$, which means it is a Harnack curve. \end{proof}
+Then there exist polynomials $f_1,\dots,f_s$ vanishing on $C_1,\dots,C_s$ such that the polynomial $f_t$ obtained by patchworking them vanishes on a Harnack curve. \end{proposition} \begin{proof} $\SSS$ being full implies that each $C_i$ is smooth and non transversal in the boundary, so that they can be patchworked together.
+The topological type of $C_i$ can be obtained by patchworking using a unimodular triangulation of $\Delta_i$ and the `Harnack' sign pattern $v\mapsto (-1)^{v_1v_2}$.
+By taking a unimodular triangulation of $\Delta$ that refines $\SSS$ and the Harnack sign pattern, the result of patchworking is a Harnack curve.
+It must have the same topological type as the patchwork using $\SSS$ and the curves $C_i$ when the polynomials $f_i$ are chosen with the same sign as the polynomial that results from patchworking $\Delta_i$ with the Harnack sign configuration. \end{proof}